Image source: Photospin.com

 5. Work Opportunity Tax Credits

 If you hired an employee in a certain target group as defined by the Department of Labor, you can receive a tax credit of up to $9,600 depending on the type of employee hired.
 Eligible employees include some veterans, people receiving food stamps, and some ex-offenders among others.
-Go to the Department of Labor’s website to learn more.
+Go to the Department of Labor’s website and to the IRS page that explains the Work Opportunity Tax Credit to learn more.

 6. Insurance and Retirement